A Portrait Interpreted Beyond The Photograph

 Only after that interpretive work is complete does the portrait become a physical object.

-The final image is transferred to archival, museum-grade linen using a proprietary photographic emulsion process rather than ink.
-Because the image becomes part of the linen itself, the surface retains a subtle luminosity and organic character that responds beautifully to light.
+The final image is transferred to archival, museum-grade linen through a photographic emulsion process, becoming part of the linen itself.
+The surface retains a subtle luminosity and organic character that responds beautifully to light.